caterpillarproject/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-The Caterpillar project a state-of-the-art cosmological simulation suite consisting of dark matter halos of mass similar to that of our own Milky Way.

-The full Caterpillar catalogue consists of ~40 dark matter halos at a particle resolution of ∼10<sup>4</sup> M<sub>⊙</sub> making it one of the largest and highest resolution simulation suites of its kind in the world to date.
-These data are enabling us to statistically probe the formation history and evolution of all galaxies of similar size to the Milky Way, including the Milky Way itself!
+The Caterpillar Project a large suite of dark matter only cosmological simulations of 35 Milky Way-sized galaxies.
+At a resolution of ∼10<sup>4</sup> M<sub>⊙</sub>, it is one of the largest and highest resolution simulation suites of its kind in the world.
+These data are enabling us to statistically probe the formation history and evolution of all galaxies of similar size to the Milky Way, including the Milky Way itself.

+The entire halo catalogs and merger trees of the project are now *public*.
+Should you wish to access the Caterpillar data, please see our very simple steps [here](https://docs.caterpillarproject.org).

-All of following information is detailed in our flagship paper [Griffen et al. (2015)](http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1509.01255).
+For a more technical overview, please see our flagship paper by [Griffen et al. (2015)](http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1509.01255).

+More details coming soon.